 I often hear people tell me they are saving their best, estate EVOO for special occasions.
 Olive oil does NOT improve with age.
 There is an old, Italian proverb – “olio nuovo, vino vecchio” meaning “it is best to consume young oil but old wine”.
 Because of olive oil’s high monounsaturated fat content, it can be stored longer than most other oils, often up to two years, as long as it’s stored properly.
 Oils are fragile and need to be treated gently to preserve their healthful properties.

-A study in the Journal of Food Science (March 2009), notes that olive oil sitting on your shelf for over 6 months may lose up to 40% of its healthy, antioxidant benefits.
+A recent study in the Journal of Food Science (March 2009), notes that olive oil sitting on your shelf for over 6 months may lose up to 40% of its healthy, antioxidant benefits.

 Storing olive oil so that it remains fresh, retains flavor, and doesn’t become rancid is important.
 The four enemies of olive oil are heat, light, air and time, which all contribute to rancidity.

 Make sure you buy from a reputable producer online.
 If you buy at the grocery store, reach for that bottle at the back of the shelf, where the oil has been protected from fluorescent light.
 Look for the “use by” date.

 Olive oil should be stored in a cool, dark place and in a sealed container.
 The best containers for olive oil are glass, stainless steel or tin.